Marksmanship Hunter PvP Rotation and Playstyle — The War Within (11.1.0)

 Kill Shot whenever available (although you can also save

-Deathblow procs for a crowd control chain when the target is stunned for higher kill potential during a go)
+Deathblow procs for a crowd control chain when the target is stunned for higher kill potential during a go if you are playing

 - Use